In this post, our Roundup lawyers will give you:

 Most Pending Roundup Cases Have Been Settled

 In March 2022, Bayer, which owns Roundup and Monsanto, told investors that the company had reached tentative settlement agreements in roughly 98,000 pending Roundup lawsuits.
 This accounts for nearly 80% of all pending Roundup cases.
 Bayer has brokered these settlements primarily by negotiating block settlement arrangements with lawyers with large litigation cases.
-In 2025, there are approximately 67,000 open Roundup lawsuits.
+In 2025, there are approximately 61,000 open Roundup lawsuits after a batch of settlements in August 2025.

 Points System for Monsanto’s Roundup Settlement

 The Roundup settlements are somewhat complicated because they create a complex point-scoring system designed to rank cases into settlement tiers based on the strength of claims and severity of injuries.
 Case-specific factors such as type of cancer, treatment outcome, age of the victim, estimated earnings capacity, etc., are awarded point scores.
 Individual cases are then placed into settlement tiers based on point scores, and cases with higher scores get a bigger payout.
-Cases with lower point scores end up getting much smaller payouts.
+Cases with lower point scores result in much smaller payouts.

 The Future of Roundup Lawsuits